-The mechanical cleaning removes the top layer of mold but won’t eliminate the organic gunk deeper in the wood that generates new growth.
+This mechanical cleaning removes the top layer of mold but won’t eliminate the organic gunk located deeper in the wood that generates new growth.

-To be environmentally conscious while still decreasing the slipperiness of you pressure treated stairs or deck, we’re talking about a fairly heavy and regular schedule of scrubbing and power washing.
-For some this is an acceptable solution.
+To be environmentally conscious while still decreasing the slipperiness of your pressure-treated stairs or deck, we’re talking about a fairly heavy and regular schedule of scrubbing and power washing.
+For some, this is an acceptable solution.
 For others, this maintenance might be too difficult to continue over time.

 No matter what method you choose to reduce the slipperiness of your pressure treated wood, it’s important to remember that the cost of an avoidable slip and fall will be far more in dollars, recovery time and lost opportunity then your effort to prevent them.

 You’ve already saved money by choosing pressure treated wood for your deck, ramp or stairs.
 Invest a little of that money into making your home safer for loved ones and those who visit.